Digital immortality: Archiving and digitizing people

-Making the avatar alive

-Defining the avatar to be alive allows it to communicate with the future in the sense that it continues to learn, evolve and interact with people, if they still exist.
-Technically, the operation exists to implement an artificial intelligence system to the avatar.
-This artificial intelligence system is then assumed to think and will react on the base of the archive.
+Mindclone generation

 Rothblatt proposes the term "mindware" for software that is being developed with the goal of generating conscious AIs.
-Such software would read a person's "mindfile" to generate a "mindclone."
+Such software would read a person's "mindfile" to generate a "mindclone".
 Rothblatt also proposes a certain level of governmental approval for mindware, like an FDA certification, to ensure that the resulting mindclones are well made.

 Calibration process

 During the calibration process, the biological people are living at the same time as their artifact in silicon.
 The artifact in silicon is calibrated to be as close as possible to the person in question.

 During this process ongoing updates, synchronization, and interaction between the two minds would maintain the twin minds as one.

+Ethics

+According to Boston University's Magazine, the advancement of Artificial Intelligence (AI) is ushering humanity into a realm where the boundary between the living and the deceased is becoming increasingly blurred.
+James Trew's article talks about generative technology like ChatGPT and Midjourney.
+James Trew's article, Digital 'immortality' is coming and we're not ready for it, provides information about the misfortune of sorting through the possessions of a dead relative and using it for other circumstances.

+However, with these advancements come a myriad of ethical and legal dilemmas, particularly concerning digital remains and postmortem privacy.